David Kidman - Freelance Music Reviewer

 'Nobody takes listening to songs and singers more seriously than Dave Kidman.
 A genuine and serious vocation, seriously sustained and carried over into performing, collecting and reviewing.
 Tirelessly evangelical on behalf of grassroots song, a Dave Kidman review is a serious review.'

 ...
-And from musician extraordinaire David Moss, formerly of Banoffi and now Lightgarden:
+And from musician extraordinaire David Moss, formerly of Banoffi and now Lightgarden and Killing No Murder:

 This page is still under development; the Reviews link below will be initiated in due course. when time permits...

-In the meantime, to access some sample reviews under David's byline, please follow the links above to NetRhythms or Folkandroots.co.uk, or his Acoustic Rotherham page, or click the Black Swan Folk Club link on the Links tab.
+In the meantime, to access some sample reviews under David's byline, please follow the links above to the Fatea and Folk Radio UK sites.
+There are still some earlier reviews on the sites for NetRhythms or Folkandroots.co.uk, and his Acoustic Rotherham page, although the latter may not be available currently, and those written for the Black Swan Folk Club pre-2010 have long since disappeared from the archive.

 Any fees for specially commissioned work are flexible and negotiable!